The top 10 scorers in Europe’s major leagues in 2021: Lewy, CR7, Messi…

-Not only that, but the two biggest names on the list made earth-shattering transfers across leagues over the summer.
+Not only that, but the two biggest players of their generation made earth-shattering transfers across leagues over the summer.

 Note: we’ve ordered this list in terms of goals-per-minute in instances where two players are tied on the same number of goals.

-The top scorer of 2020 is unlikely to top the charts for a second year running, but don’t rule him out.
+The top scorer of 2020 always looked unlikely to top the charts for a second year running, but he continued to bang them in.

 Juventus only just about managed to sneak into the top four last season, but even in an underperforming side, Ronaldo won the Capocapponiere award for Serie A’s top scorer for the first time – he scored 29 goals, five more than Scudetto winner Romelu Lukaku, 17 of which came in 2021.